pbrdys/battleship-game/README.md

 ![Initial-Player1-Board](./doc/initial-player-board.jpg)

 On the players board the ships are being displayed with yellow numbers.
-The number is refering to the length of the ship.
+The number is referring to the length of the ship.

 ![Initial-Computer-Board](./doc/initial-computer-board.jpg)